 It takes good Research.
 Yes, you need to research a plan and all that is needed to insure adequate nutrition, hydration, training and gear.
 The right shoes, clothes, etc.

 The bottom line though…it takes the will to cross the finish line and make it count for a higher purpose.

-Join LIFE Runners and make that dream happen over and over again!
+Make that dream happen over and over again!